The Annunciation (2018)

 wings folding like patterned silks.

-Her visitor waits
+Her visitor waits patiently

-she raises her eyes.
+till she raises her eyes.

-Storm or sunlight embodied
+Storm and sunlight shaped

 in a smooth face, godliness rising

 stopping the sun for a while, or so